Supai and Havasu Canyon

 Havasu Canyon Trail

 The road runs down the canyon, which gets narrower but not narrow, and runs under the shade of cottonwood trees.
 About 30 minutes from the village, the road passes Navajo Falls (Wpt.
-7), which is a cascade with hanging gardens.
+07), which is a cascade with hanging gardens.
 The falls are pretty, but difficult to photograph.
 Hike down to the edge of the water for better views.

 Shortly after Navajo Falls, the road crosses two bridges (Wpt.
-8) to switch back onto the west side of the creek.
-Shortly after that, the floor of the canyon falls away as hikers approach the top of Havasu Falls (Wpt 9).
+08) to switch back onto the west side of the creek.
+Shortly after that, the floor of the canyon falls away as hikers approach the top of Havasu Falls (Wpt 09).

 The trail runs steeply through cliffs down along the west side of the falls, and other trails cut back to the bottom of the falls.

 At the bottom of the cliffs, the road passes a bank of outhouses and enters the campground (Wpt.
 10).
 The main trail runs down the west side of the creek, with campsites along the creek and against the west wall, plus a few campsites across the creek.
+Shortly after entering the campground, clean drinking water flows out of a pipe stuck into the cliff to tap Fern Spring.

 Havasu Canyon Trail

+[out-of-date comments?]
 There was also a lot of feces, urine, and trash in the campground.
 When we arrived at the campground, the outhouses were being helicoptered out to Hilltop for servicing.
-Unfortunately, it took some 4 hours for them to come back, and many people apparently couldn't wait.
-Be careful selecting campsites back against the cliffs because there might be surprises in secluded areas.
+Unfortunately, it took some 4 hours for them to come back, and many people couldn't wait.
+Be careful selecting campsites back against the cliffs because there might be smelly surprises in secluded areas.
 There is another set of outhouses at the north end of the campground (Wpt.
 11), about 0.6 miles away.
 However, it seems that many people in the middle of the campground, about 1/3 of a mile from the outhouses, don't bother to walk all the way.

 Havasu Canyon Trail

 Beyond the campground, the trail cuts down a cliff using caves, chains, ladders, and other scary things to get down to the bottom of Mooney Falls.
 It seemed very exposed and dangerous to me, but nobody seems to fall off and die, so I guess it is okay enough -- but do be careful, especially when trying to pass people going in the opposite direction.
+Below Mooney Falls, trails continue down to Beaver Falls and eventually the Colorado River.

 Return to the trailhead by retracing your footsteps, or consider flying out in a helicopter.